Cpecific/twwh2_ctm/README.md

 CpecificTraitsManager.SetData(require('script/~path/__tables'))
 ```

+Beware, I didn't check if it works, so if you can't make this shit work, contact me vahonin.prog@gmail.com

 # UI Layout Parser
 So, i fucked up a lot with wasting time.
 It's another example in recent years that Google is shit.
 There is parser by Alpaca, which I found, when already completed my parser (not like i wouldn't need to spend weeks of hard work on this project, but it could save me a couple of weeks).